WarwickRSE/mostest/DefensiveCoding.md

 but functions are expected to maintain them.

 These ideas are almost certainly familiar, if not the words.
-Preconditions are what you put in your docs (do you write docs, right?) about the values a function expects to be given.
+Preconditions are what you put in your docs (you do write docs, right?) about the values (and in Python the types) a function expects to be given.
 Postconditions are the things your function promises to do.
 An example of an invariant can be as simple as "this class representing absolute Temperature guarantees to always have a value greater than or equal to 0", or "this class representing a fraction will always be in its simplest terms".